-Suggestions

-Based on the conclusions above, recommendations that can be summarized as follows;

-1. National Exams, both UNBK and UNKP, are still needed and used for mapping, graduation, and consideration in continuing to the next level of education.
-However, the graduation criteria are determined by each school in coordination with the local Education Service.
+However, the graduation criteria are determined by each school in 836?
+UNDANG ET AL. / Evaluation of National Examination (UN) and National-Based School Examination (USBN) coordination with the local Education Service.
 For this reason, the UN is still implemented, but prioritized through the UNBK.

 In the event that UNBK cannot be carried out, then the paper and pencil based is done.

-- 2. The test grid is a reference in developing and assembling manuscripts for exam questions that are prepared based on the criteria for achieving graduate competency standards, content standards, and applicable curriculum.
-The National and National Education Units created by Puspendik were given input by curriculum experts, material experts, and practitioners. - 3.
-The implementation of USBN is the authority of the Regional Education Office in accordance with the authority on the implementation, preparation of resources, budgeting, and quality assurance. - 4.
-In an effort to empower USBN in the future, understanding training programs are needed.
+2. The test grid is a reference in developing and assembling manuscripts for exam questions that are prepared based on the criteria for achieving graduate competency standards, content standards, and applicable curriculum.

+The National and National Education Units created by Puspendik were given input by curriculum experts, material experts, and practitioners.
+3. The implementation of USBN is the authority of the Regional Education Office in accordance with the authority on the implementation, preparation of resources, budgeting, and quality assurance.
+4. In an effort to empower USBN in the future, understanding training programs are needed.

 Training in writing questions for question banks, and training in problem analysis.
-In addition, to improve the quality of USBN questions, there is a need for a companion in writing USBN questions by the Professional Organization of Educational Evaluation in their respective regions, local college or quality assurance institute of education (LPMP). - 5.
-Technical instructions or USBN SOP are prepared and developed by the regions and disseminated to schools so that the material and competencies tested are clearly understood. - 6.
-To support the implementation of the UNBK, a Testing and Service Center (PKLP) should be established at the district/city and at provincial level under the LPMP coordination by involving professional associations, especially in the field of Evaluation.
+In addition, to improve the quality of USBN questions, there is a need for a companion in writing USBN questions by the Professional Organization of Educational Evaluation in their respective regions, local college or quality assurance institute of education (LPMP).
+5.

+Technical instructions or USBN SOP are prepared and developed by the regions and disseminated to schools so that the material and competencies tested are clearly understood.
+6. To support the implementation of the UNBK, a Testing and Service Center (PKLP) should be established at the district/city and at provincial level under the LPMP coordination by involving professional associations, especially in the field of Evaluation.

 The main tasks and functions of the PKLP are to develop and manage the provincial question bank system, compile the UNBK grid in the regions, and coordinate with Puspendik in the implementation of the UNBK in the education unit.

-Acknowledgments

-The authors would like to deliver great thanks to T32 Center for Educational Assessment (Inspendik), Agency of Research and Depelopment (Balitbang) of Indonesian Ministry of Education and Culture on the funding that has been given to this research, also thanks to all participants who were involved in this research.
+Acknowledgments The authors would like to deliver great thanks to The Center for Educational Assessment (Puspendik), Agency of Research and Depelopment (Balitbang) of Indonesian Ministry of Education and Culture on the funding that has been given to this research, also thanks to all participants who were involved in this research.